ethereum/devp2p/caps/eth.md

 This is the response to [GetCells].

 The list of transaction hashes identifies the transactions being answered, and the following list has a group of cells per transaction, in the same order.
 The `cells` bitmap specifies which cell indices are included in the response.
+The `cells` bitmap must be a subset of the corresponding request's bitmap.
+If a peer sends a response for cells that are not asked, it must be disconnected.

 For each index set in the `cells` bitmap, one cell is returned from every blob of the transaction at that index.
 Within a transaction's group, cells are listed by ascending